kammitama5/kammitama5.github.io/_posts/2019-08-30-Friday-August-30th.md

 - I'm presenting on an idea I had during a Summer workshop through NASA.
-My advisors have been super supportive in giving me feedback and I thought it might have been silly to present at first, because I haven't explored the idea extensively, but they thought it would be great, and instead of a 10 minute slot, now I have a 15 minute slot in a schedule of full-day of some amazing talks!
+My advisors have been super supportive in giving me feedback and I thought it might have been silly to present at first, because I haven't explored the idea extensively, but they thought it would be great, and instead of a 10 minute slot, now I have a 15 minute slot in a schedule of a full-day of some amazing talks!

 ## I'm TA-ing
 - I am on the books for two classes, specifically one that is Matlab, and another which is for Data Privacy.